Volunteering at Root Institute

 An overview of the therapist volunteer’s duties are:

-- To assess and treat locals suffering from orthopaedic and neurological issues
+- assessing and treating locals suffering from orthopaedic and neurological issues;

-- To improve the rehabilitation facilities in Shakyamuni Buddha clinic.
+- improving the rehabilitation facilities in Shakyamuni Buddha clinic;

-- Training community health workers so that they can provide basis rehabilitation to villagers in a new community based rehab capacity
+- training community health workers so that they can provide basic rehabilitation to villagers in a new community based rehab capacity;

-- To improve clinical reasoning skills of local staff and share techniques and OT/PT approaches to rehabilitation
+- improving clinical reasoning skills of local staff and sharing techniques and OT/PT approaches to rehabilitation;

-- Jointly provide rehabilitation services to inpatients while sharing their skills with local staff
+- jointly providing rehabilitation services to inpatients while sharing their skills with local staff;

-The clinic is located on Root Institute for Wisdom Culture’s premises, a semi-monastic centre.
-Therefore we ask that volunteers abide by the five precepts whilst living here - applicants should be content living and working within a spiritual environment.
-Non drinkers and non-smokers are preferred.
+The clinic is located on Root Institute’s premises.
+We ask that volunteers abide by the five precepts whilst living there - applicants should be content living and working within a spiritual environment.